Who had their jewellery stolen?

 Police released today a photo of jewellery recovered in spring after an arrest in the Victoria Park Avenue and Danforth Avenue area.
 The owners may not realize the items were missing, investigators said.
 See more details and the photo in the main story.

-Work to prevent flooding on the south end of the Don Valley Parkway is shutting down the northbound lanes from Friday midnight to Monday 5 a.m., the city advises.
+Work to prevent flooding on the south end of the Don Valley Parkway is shutting down the northbound lanes from Friday midnight to Monday 5 a.m., the city has announced.
 On-ramps leading from the Gardiner Expressway, Don Roadway, Eastern Avenue, Queen Street East and Dundas Street East will be affected.

 The partial closure is needed to replace a culvert pipe that crosses all lanes under the bottom of the Dundas Street East on-ramp.
 This is critical work that was not completed during the previous closure in May due to rain, according to the city press release.

-Last gap of Martin Goodman Trail filled in east end
+East-end gap in Martin Goodman Trail filled in

-City staff, councillors and members of community groups cut the ribbon to officially open the missing link of the Martin Goodman Trail along Unwin Avenue near Leslie Street today.
+East-enders can now access Martin Goodman Trail to take them 22 kilometres across the city’s waterfront, after city staff, councillors and members of community groups cut the ribbon to officially open the missing link of the trail, connecting it with Leslie Street.

-The trail offers 22 kilometres of cycling and walking along Toronto’s waterfront from the western to the eastern beaches.
-The new 740-metre portion of the trail runs parallel to the south side of Unwin Avenue, north of Tommy Thompson Park, stretching from Outer Harbour Marina Road (at Unwin) to Leslie Street.
+The new 740-metre portion of the trail runs parallel to the south side of Unwin Avenue, north of Tommy Thompson Park, stretching from Outer Harbour Marina Road at Unwin Avenue to Leslie.

 “Opening this beautiful and important missing link on the Martin Goodman Trail means that users, including families and children, finally have a safe route that’s away from the busy roadway,” Toronto-Danforth councillor Paula Fletcher said.
 “East-end residents are now fully connected via the waterfront trail to downtown and all the way to the west end of the city and beyond.”